apoorvgupta00/Scrapping-Share-price/README.md

 # Scrapping-Share-price
-Python Script to scrape the share prices of the specified company and saving it to csv automatically
+Python Script to scrape the stock prices of the specified company and saving it to csv automatically